kirbycope/godot-super-mario-bros/README.md

 1. Run the following command, `bash ci/export-pack.sh`

 ## Web Host
 This game can be hosted on GitHub Pages.
-Play it at [timothycope.com/godot-super-mario-bros/](https://timothycope.com/godot-super-mario-bros/).

-### Setting Up GitHub Pages
+### Set Up GitHub Pages
 Note: This only needs to be done once.
 1. Go to the "Settings" tab of the repo
 1. Select "Pages" from left-nav